-The SLCC Student Code of Conduct defines plagiarism as, "Presenting within one’s own work the ideas, representations, or words of another person without customary and proper acknowledgment of that person’s authorship is considered plagiarism.
-Students who are unsure of what constitutes plagiarism should consult with their instructors."
+From the SLCC Student Code of Conduct plagiarism is defined as "Presenting within one’s own work the ideas, representations, or words of another person without customary and proper acknowledgment of that person’s authorship is considered plagiarism.
+Students who are unsure of what constitutes plagiarism should consult with their instructors.
+Claims of ignorance will not necessarily excuse the offense."